stefaniuk/link-capture-browser-extension/docs/prd.md

 - the backend exposes an HTTP endpoint that accepts JSON payloads
 - backend processing is handled elsewhere
 - supported pages expose enough browser context to capture URL, title, and HTML
-- restricted pages may require a partial payload because HTML capture can be blocked
+- restricted pages may require a partial payload when the page URL is available and HTML capture is blocked, or an explicit failure when the page URL is unavailable
 - contract alignment between frontend extension and backend service is important for delivery confidence

 ## 16. Constraints